 This was my first return visit to Cape Town after our dramatic departure three years ago from Cape Town on March 26, 2020, with the outbreak of Covid and boarding the last available flight back to the United States.
 I grew up in Cape Town and attended school there.
 My goal on this occasion is to attend our sixtieth high school reunion.
 Celebrating with fellow Rondebosch Boys from the class of 1963 with many now living all over the world.
 This promises to be a great gathering.
 Some classmates I have not seen since our fiftieth reunion.

-South Africa’s decline started in 1948 with the white Nationalist Party following the American Jim Crow Laws of white supremacy until the ruling ANC took power where corruption, lawlessness, and incompetence has become the order of the day.
+South Africa’s decline started in 1948 with the white Nationalist Party following the American Jim Crow Laws of white supremacy until the ruling ANC took power where corruption, lawlessness, and incompetence became the order of the day.

 With that diatribe, why do I travel to South Africa?
 Why put my body through a thirty-hour flight ordeal from departure time to arrival, and in my case flying via Europe?
 I have friends and family I love to see and spend quality time with them.
 The reality is that with such a short two-week visit I can only see those within Cape Town and its surroundings.

 The day before my trip I watched an interview with Andre de Ruyter, the recently resigned CEO of ESKOM, the South African national electricity generating utility, and distribution company.
 Annika Larsen from e.tv was his interviewer.
 Andre describes some of the sabotage and corruption taking place.
 Andre warned that power cuts or “load shedding” will continue for the next two years.
 Andre had to leave the country on vacation after an attempt was made on his life to poison him with cyanide.
 His goal is to spend time with his children after a three-year absence from his role as a father.
 In this interview, he shared details of corruption.